sbstjn/faas-makefile/README.md

 variables    List Outputs of CloudFormation Stack as bash variables
 ```

-Run `make configure package deploy outputs` and you're done.

 ### CloudFormation Outputs

 With `make variables` you can convert a Stack's [Output](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/outputs-section-structure.html) into bash variables.
-This can be helpful when using multiple CloudFormation Stacks.

 ```bash
 $ > make variables

 OutputName=value
 ```

+ This can be helpful when using multiple CloudFormation Stacks.

 ## License